gdnmobilelab/SWWebView/README.md

 # SWWebView

+**UPDATE:** the Guardian Mobile Lab has closed and this repo has been archived as a snapshot of the work we completed.
+If you're looking to use SWWebView today please look at the forks of this project, such as https://github.com/lexrus/SWWebView.

 ## What is this?

 First and foremost, it's an experiment.
 So it is in no way ready for production use.
 It's just a kernel of an idea slowly being fleshed out.